FAQ's for Parents and Families

 There are different standards of evidence in a criminal case and a University sexual misconduct case.

-It is important to understand that information a student shares (both complainant and accused and witnesses) with the Title IX investigator in the administrative process, may be subject to subpoena and included in the criminal case, but only if the case was reported to law enforcement.
+It is important to understand that information a student shares (both complainant and respondent and witnesses) with the Title IX investigator in the administrative process, may be subject to subpoena and included in the criminal case, but only if the case was reported to law enforcement.